-Designated or Catchment Area
+Catchment Area

-Our catchment area is in the middle of the map, bordered by a light blue line.
-Dark blue lines represent the boundaries of primary school areas.
-You can view this in more detail at devon.cc/schoolareamaps.
+Our catchment area is in the middle of the map in yellow, bordered by a blue line.
+You can view it in more detail at devon.cc/schoolareamaps.
 This will confirm whether addresses close to the boundary are inside or outside our area.
-We welcome admissions applications for children living inside and outside our designated area.
+We welcome admissions applications for children living inside and outside our catchment area.

 © Crown Copyright.
 All rights reserved.
-Devon County Council 100019783 2017
+Devon County Council 100019783 2018